tedideborg/match-3-game/README.md

 -   [ ] Create nice bokeh effect
 -   [ ] Fix layouting in mobile layouts and sizing
 -   [ ] Dropping in new symbols dont get cleared if they create a new winning line, fix so that it checks for new winnings when landing
+-   [ ] Make the scene start when you start the entire game, now it seems that it doesn't always start correctly when clicking start game.
+Maybe just hide it when game is started and then show it when the player clicks start game